alexcasalboni/aws-lambda-power-tuning/README.md

 ## How to execute the state machine (programmatically)

-You can simply run the `execute.sh` script.
+You can simply customize the input event in `sample-execution-input.json` and then run the `execute.sh` script.
 It will start a state machine execution, wait for the execution to complete, and then show the execution result in case of success.

 ## How to execute the state machine (manually)